matthieumeeus/dp-transformers/research/auditing-synthetic-text-generation/README.md

 **Scatter plots.**

 To generate the scatter plots for the disparate vulnerability of canaries, we use `notebooks/scatter.ipynb`.
 You just need two jobs run for the exact same canaries for two attacks to run this.

+**Ablations plots.**

+To generate the table with ablations for n and k, the code is in `notebooks/ablation_plots.ipynb`.

 **Perplexity results.**